20 Terms All Survey-Savvy Market Researchers Should Know

 #14: Mode

-The mode is the most frequent value found in a dataset.
+The mode represents the most frequent value in a dataset.

 #15: Quantitative

 Quantitative methods refer to methods that leverage numerical data.
-While survey responses may often not come in quantitative form, they are able to be coded systematically to then become quantitative pieces of data.
+Although survey responses often do not come in quantitative form, you can code them systematically to convert them into quantitative data.

 #16: Qualitative